Relationships Don't Self-Destruct

 We usually have time to reexamine our path.
 Questioning past actions and replacing them with something a little kinder.
 Slowly transforming feels of dread with each other to warm feelings of love.
 Action is the building blocks of success.
 Positive action strengthens connection.
 We will make mistakes that lead to conflicts.
 These don’t feel good but are a part of the growing process.
 Mistakes will not be erased with an apology or an excuse but may be forgiven in light of the constant stream of other positive interactions.
 Still the good moments must far outweigh the bad.
 We should expect that when a partner returns home for work that the feelings will be positive.
 We can trust in a warm accepting experience.

-Overtime, many neglect the little interactions—the bad mood from work is projected onto the family.
+Overtime, many neglect the little moments—the bad mood from work is projected onto the family.
 Hurts, aggravations and angry retorts easily become the norm.
 Reuniting in the evening isn’t warmly anticipated but poisoned with anxiety, wondering whether the mood will be good or bad.

 When negative experiences accumulate, they color the present.
 Even an earnest apology doesn’t replace the past.
 The emotional hurt remains tucked away, waiting to be recalled when future behaviors demonstrate lack of contriteness.
 We bury the hatchet with the handle sticking-up—just in case.